MikroTik Policy Routing

 Good fit:

-- You need both dynamic policy and static fallback policy.
+- Both dynamic policy and static fallback policy are required.

 Example: Multiple Policy Egress Paths